deviantony/docker-elk/extensions/enterprise-search/README.md

     ENT_SEARCH_DEFAULT_PASSWORD: {{some strong password}}
 ```

+> **Warning**
-> :warning: The default Enterprise Search password can only be set during the initial boot.
-Once the password is
+> The default Enterprise Search password can only be set during the initial boot.
+Once the password is persisted in
-> persisted in Elasticsearch, it can only be changed via the Elasticsearch API.
+> Elasticsearch, it can only be changed via the Elasticsearch API.

 For more information, please refer to [User Management and Security][enterprisesearch-security].